Suspension of Indian-origin doctor over sexual assault upheld in UK

 Dr Sankaye denies the allegations.

-The Tribunal in October 2023ruled that Dr Sankaye was guilty of sexual misconduct, which, it said “was opportunistic and formed a short part of the overall physical examination”.
-In September 2022, it recommended a 12 month suspension as an appropriate measure.
+The Tribunal in October 2022ruled that Dr Sankaye was guilty of sexual misconduct, which, it said “was opportunistic and formed a short part of the overall physical examination”.
+It recommended a 12 month suspension as an appropriate measure.

 Dr Sankaye had appealed in the high court saying that the tribunal’s decision was wrong, citing, among his other defences, the lack of the criticisms or allegations against him during his career of 30 years.